|© 1993 - 2019 captainjohn.org

 and Knoxville before entering the Tenn-Tom Waterway.

-long man-made waterway connecting the Tennessee River and the Tombigbee River.
-The north end
+man-made waterway connecting the Tennessee River and the Tombigbee River.
+The north end connects to the

-connects to the Tennessee River near where the borders of River near its confluence with the Black
+Tennessee River near where the borders of River near its confluence with the Black Warrior River at

 This of course, is your route to Mobile Bay and the Gulf ICW.

-recreational boats a year are transiting the Waterway in all directions between Cuba Landing in Waverly
+boats a year are transiting the Waterway in all directions between Cuba Landing in Waverly Tennessee and

-and Easter Shore Marina in Mobile Bay is Bobby's Fish Camp.
-That makes it the fourth farthest distance
+Easter Shore Marina in Mobile Bay is Bobby's Fish Camp.
+That makes it the fourth farthest distance between

-between fuel stops on the entire Great Loop and the second farthest on the Tennessee -Tombigbee
+fuel stops on the entire Great Loop and the second farthest on the Tennessee -Tombigbee route.

-addition, (unlike the Lower Mississippi) there are plenty of safe anchorages and marinas to meet your
+(unlike the Lower Mississippi) there are plenty of safe anchorages and marinas to meet your needs.

-will find on your entire Great Loop adventure.
-It is a natural river stretch of some 200 miles, and if you are
+find on your entire Great Loop adventure.
+It is a natural river stretch of some 200 miles, and if you are going

-going slow and easy as I always do, you will need provisions for 3 or 4 days of anchoring out.
-It is however
+slow and easy as I always do, you will need provisions for 3 or 4 days of anchoring out.
+It is however a beautiful

-River, provides boaters voyaging America's Great Loop an opportunity to boat right to and through some
+provides boaters voyaging America's Great Loop an opportunity to boat right to and through some amazing

 Cruising the Tenn-Tom requires "boating out of the box".
 That means that all you have ever learned still

-for you and that Barge or Tow.
-You won’t always be able to follow the charts, and you don't even want to
+you and that Barge or Tow.
+You won’t always be able to follow the charts, and you don't even want to think

-think about cruising at night.
+about cruising at night.
 Go slow, sit back and take in the sounds and the scenery.
-Take time to stop
+Take time to stop along the

-Tom, fact is however, there is plenty to do and see along this route - if you're not wearing those blinders.
+however, there is plenty to do and see along this route - if you're not wearing blinders.

 Camping & Picnic facilities are located at eight major recreation areas along this 234 mile Tenn-Tom.
 In

-the Golfers among us.
-The Old Red Barn Restaurant (not the old chain restaurant) in Demopolis is a
+Golfers among us.
+The Old Red Barn Restaurant (not the old chain restaurant) in Demopolis is a favorite and a

 |Bobby's Fish Camp

-and Eastern Shore or Dog River Marinas in
+Eastern Shore or Dog River Marinas in Mobile Bay.

 The Catfish dinner is a bonus!

-It offers transient slips, gas and diesel, pump out facilities, great shower and laundry facilities, and a
+offers transient slips, gas and diesel, pump out facilities, great shower and laundry facilities, and a courtesy car.

 Marinas on the